lucy-arukwe/pki-portfolio-lucy-arukwe/labs/week-05/submissions/revocation-status/lab-02-revocation-status.md

 # Lab 02 — Check Certificate Revocation Status with OCSP

 ## Overview
-Briefly describe what this lab was about in your own words.
-What PKI concept or system behavior were you investigating?
+This lab focused on understanding how certificate revocation is verified in real-world PKI systems.
+A live certificate was retrieved from a production website, its trust chain was examined, the OCSP responder URL was extracted from the certificate extensions, and the responder was queried to verify the certificate’s current revocation status.

+The core PKI concept being investigated was certificate revocation checking via OCSP (Online Certificate Status Protocol), specifically how systems verify that a certificate has not been revoked before trusting it, even if it has not yet expired.
+This reinforces the idea that validity alone does not guarantee trust.

+This work was carried out over a one week period, allowing for a deeper understanding of both the structure of certificates and how revocation mechanisms operate in practice.

+This hands-on experience demonstrated that certificate trust is dynamic: it depends not only on cryptographic signatures and validity dates, but also on whether the certificate authority has actively revoked the certificate due to compromise, misuse, or other security concerns.
+This highlights how PKI systems continuously evaluate trust rather than assuming it is permanent.

 ---

 ## Environment
-- Operating System:
+- Operating System: Windows 11
-- Terminal Used:
+- Terminal Used: Git Bash (MINGW64)
-- OpenSSL Version (`openssl version`):
+- OpenSSL Version: `OpenSSL 3.5.5 27 Jan 2026 (Library: OpenSSL 3.5.5 27 Jan 2026)`
-- Target site used:
+- Target site used: github.com

 ---

 ## Steps Performed
-Summarize the key steps you performed to complete the lab.
-Do not copy the lab instructions — describe what you actually did.

 1.
 2.